dsc-courses/practice.dsc40a.com/problems/sp23-midterm2/sp23-midterm2-q04.md

 $67 \%$

+TODO

 # END SOLUTION

-# END SUBPROB # BEGIN SUBPROB
+# END SUBPROB

+# BEGIN SUBPROB

-(3 points) It turns out that, sadly, Avi loses to his opponent in the first round.
+It turns out that, sadly, Avi loses to his opponent in the first round.
 What is the probability that Avi's opponent is an advanced player?
 Choose the **closest answer** among the choices listed.